ft/ufw/doc/pages/maintainer.md

 The next release-cycle can begin.

 Most of the release tests mentioned in here are automated by `tools/release-tests.sh`.
 Use it instead of doing things manually!
+Indeed, use `./tools/release-tests.sh help` to see how to use the script.
+For a quick check with only the minimal set of important toolchains, `quick` is fine.
+When preparing a release, the first test (possibly untagged) may be run in `reduced` mode.
+The final test before publishing a release must run everything using the `run` subcommand.